-St. Francis Xavier School Modernization
+St. Francis Xavier School Replacement and Consolidation

-St. Francis School is a grades K-6 facility located in the north of the city.
-St. Francis is located in the area of the city anticipated to see the most growth in additional K-6 students over the next 10-years.
-In order to effectively meet this demand St. Francis is planned for a full facility modernization and expansion to a 250-student core.
-This project will ensure that MHCBE are able to accommodate projected growth on the north side of Medicine Hat, and to offer a modern and adaptable elementary school facility to the students they serve.
+St. Francis Xavier School is a grades K-6 facility located in Medicine Hat on the northside of the city.
+This side of the city is anticipated to see the most growth in additional K-6 students over the next 10-years as the municipality plans future community developments to the north.
+The St. Francis School facility is also located directly adjacent to the Monsignor McCoy High School site, and provides the exciting potential for a K-12 campus to serve the catholic community in Medicine Hat.